 - Click on the dark green "Eastern" region of the U.S. map.

 - Click on New York.
 This will link you to the general New York State Health Department web page on which you can find a vast array of information.

 In most cases, the next step is to search the site for a listing of local health departments, as that is generally the agency who inspects the restaurants.
 If you have any trouble finding a listing, click instead on the "Contact" button and request assistance.

 Another option is to do a general web search including your state name.
-For example, a Google search of new york restaurant report rodent brought up Rodent Complaint Form - NYC.gov.
-This page enables the user to click into the proper link and fill in a form reporting rodents/insects/garbage concerns at a food establishment.
+For example, a Google search brought up a New York City Food Facility Complaint Form, which enables the visitor to place a complaint about the food safety practices, unsanitary conditions, pets, or insect infestations in food service establishments.